mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 - A top-level class, interface, or enum can only be defined using the `public` or default access.
 They cannot be defined using `protected` or `private` access.
+- There are two kinds of class declarations: normal class declarations and enum declarations.
+- A class declaration may include class modifiers.

+      ClassModifiers:
+        ClassModifier
+        ClassModifiers ClassModifier

+      ClassModifier: one of
+        Annotation public protected private
+        abstract static final strictfp

+  The access modifiers `protected` and `private` (§6.6) pertain only to member classes within a directly enclosing class or enum declaration (§8.5).
+The modifier `static` pertains only to member classes (§8.5.1), not to top level or local or anonymous classes.
+- If two or more (distinct) class modifiers appear in a class declaration, then it is customary, though not required, that they appear in the order consistent with that shown above in the production for ClassModifier.

 **Overloaded methods and constructors:**